mecid/mecid.github.io/_posts/2020-04-01-drag-and-drop-in-swiftui.md

 As you can see in the example above, all we need to do is to use *onDrag* modifier that returns an instance of *NSItemProvider*.
 Now you can run the app on the iPad simulator side-by-side with Safari and try to drag and drop the link from our app to Safari.

 #### Drop
 Unlike drag operation, drop interaction is a little bit complicated. *SwiftUI* gave us three overloads of *onDrop* modifier.
-The most interesting one is the overload that provides *DropDelegate*. *DropDelegate* is the protocol that we can implement to control drop interaction.
+The most interesting one is the overload that accepts *DropDelegate*. *DropDelegate* is the protocol that we can implement to control drop interaction.
 Let's take a look at the quick example.

 ```swift
 struct BookmarksDropDelegate: DropDelegate {